Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning

 \section{Introduction}

-Deployment and usage of neural black-box models has significantly grown in industry over the last few years creating the need for new tools to help users understand and trust models \cite{xai}.
-Even well-studied application domains such as image recognition require some form of prediction understanding in order for the user to incorporate the model into any important decisions \cite{saliency,LRPTOOLBOX}.
-An example of this could be a doctor who is given a cancer diagnosis based on an image scan.
+Deployment and usage of neural black-box models has significantly grown in industry over the last few years creating the need for new tools to help users understand and trust models \citep{xai}.
+Even well-studied application domains such as image recognition require some form of prediction understanding in order for the user to incorporate the model into important decisions \citep{saliency,LRPTOOLBOX}.
+An example of this could be a doctor who is advised by a model of a positive cancer diagnosis based on an image scan.
 Since the doctor holds responsibility for the final diagnosis, the model must provide sufficient reason for its prediction.
-Even new text categorization tasks \cite{inputreduction} are becoming important with the growing need for social media companies to provide better monitoring of public content.
-Twitter recently began monitoring tweets related to COVID-19 in order to label tweets containing misleading information, disputed claims, or unverified claims \cite{twitter_covid19}.
+Even new text categorization tasks \citep{inputreduction} are becoming important with the growing need for social media companies to provide better monitoring of public content.
+Twitter was monitoring tweets related to COVID-19 in order to label tweets containing misleading information, disputed claims, or unverified claims \citep{twitter_covid19}.
 Laws will likely emerge requiring explanations for why red flags were or were not raised in many examples.
-In fact, the General Data Protection and Regulation (GDPR) \cite{gdpr} act passed in Europe already requires automated systems that make decisions affecting humans to be able to explain them.
-Given this acute need, a number of methods have been proposed to explain local decisions (i.e. example specific decisions) of classifiers \cite{lime,unifiedPI,saliency,LRPTOOLBOX,CEM}.
+In fact, the General Data Protection and Regulation (GDPR) \citep{gdpr} act passed in Europe already requires automated systems that make decisions affecting humans to be able to explain them.
+Given this acute need, a number of methods have been proposed to explain local decisions (i.e. example specific decisions) of classifiers \citep{lime,unifiedPI,saliency,LRPTOOLBOX,CEM}.